OpenIxia/ixvision-zta/README.md

 * `dfform`   Form a dynamic filter with specified input, output and filtering mode.
 * `dfupdate` Update a dynamic filter with new criteria

-By sequencially combining several `ixvztp` invocations, each time with a needed action, one can create a script descriping a complex configuration policy to be applied to a target NPB.
+By sequencially combining several `ixvztp` invocations, each time with a needed action, one can create a script describing a complex configuration policy to be applied to a target NPB.

 ## Installation
 Prerequisites: